AlexMFV/AppEng-Coursework/README.md

 - Indentations:
   - Indent with "Tab" or press the ">" button
-  - DeIndente with "Shift+Tab" or press the "<" button
+  - DeIndent with "Shift+Tab" or press the "<" button

 - Force Save:
   - It's a manual save, can also be achieved with "Ctrl+S"